claranet/terraform-provider-agile/docs/resources/tenant.md

 Optional:

-- **dhcp_group_ids** (List of String) DHCP groups that can be used by the tenant to dynamically allocate IP addresses to VMs in VPC services.
+- `dhcp_group_ids` (Set of String) DHCP groups that can be used by the tenant to dynamically allocate IP addresses to VMs in VPC services.
 UUID Version 4 Format.
-- **external_gateway_ids** (List of String) External gateway that can be used by the tenant.
+- `external_gateway_ids` (Set of String) External gateway that can be used by the tenant.
 UUID Version 4 Format.
-- **fabric_ids** (List of String) Fabrics network that can be used by the tenant.
+- `fabric_ids` (Set of String) Fabrics network that can be used by the tenant.
 UUID Version 4 Format.
-- **vmm_ids** (List of String) VMMs that can be used by the tenant.
+- `vmm_ids` (Set of String) VMMs that can be used by the tenant.
 This parameter is required only in network virtualization - computing scenarios.
 UUID Version 4 Format.

 ## Import